 Automating your existing email strategy gives you and your employees extra time to focus on areas of your business that need more attention.
 This additional time might even allow your team to brainstorm other email marketing initiatives that your business hasn’t had a chance to try.

-Webinars are a great example we’ve seen in B2B, and have even tried out for our own agency.
-Hosting webinars allows your company to increase your expertise and authority in the industry.
+Webinars are a great example we’ve seen in B2B and have even tried out for our own agency.
+Hosting webinars allow your company to increase your expertise and authority in the industry.
 Incorporating email automation into your webinar promotion can even help you with registration, reminders, and post-webinar follow-ups.

 Provide the Right Content at the Right Time

 Each individual in your target audience will be at a different stage in the buyer’s journey.
 While some may be becoming familiar with your brand, others may be ready to purchase a product or request additional information on your services.

 With email marketing automation, you can send content that’s relevant to each contact’s situation.
 Is someone ready to request a consultation?
 Send out an autoresponder that allows them to choose a time slot to speak with an employee.
 Did they make a purchase on your website?
 Send them a confirmation email with their shipping information.
 The opportunities are endless when it comes to email automation.

 Growing a healthy email list allows you to stay in touch with current and potential customers, even if they haven’t visited your site for awhile.
 Sending out monthly emails keeps your brand on their mind and also keeps them up-to-date on current promotions and updates.